 - Surety Law Update, presented at the 29th Annual Meeting and Seminar of the Surety Claims Institute (Hot Springs, Virginia 2004).

 - The Trial: Trying to Win, or Just Trying (unpublished paper presented at the MidWinter Meeting of the Fidelity and Surety Law Committee of the American Bar Association’s Tort Trial and Insurance Practice Section (New York, New York 2003).

 - Rending the Veil: Discovery and Admissibility of Claim and Underwriting Files, Reinsurance Communications, and Reserves, presented at the 24th Annual Meeting and Seminar of the Surety Claims Institute (Hershey, Pennsylvania 1999).

 - “Bank’s Perfected Security Interest in Defaulting Principal’s Personal Property has Priority over Surety’s Equitable Subrogation Interests,” Fidelity & Surety Law Committee Newsletter 8 (Spring/Summer 1998).

 - Tort Trial and Insurance Practice Section, Fidelity & Surety Law Committee–Past Chair and Founding Co-Chair of Construction Subdivision of Law Division

-- Tort Trial and Insurance Practice Section–Co-Chair Elect, TIPS Book Publishing Editorial Board; Member of Content Management, Membership, Outreach to Young Lawyers, and Technology Standing Committees
+- Tort Trial and Insurance Practice Section–Member of Council, Co-Chair, TIPS Book Publishing Editorial Board; Member of Content Management, Financial, and Technology Standing Committees

 - Tort Trial and Insurance Practice Section–Cybersecurity and Data Privacy Committee